 You don’t need a long vacation to get away from it all, recharge, or have fun.
 Weekend getaways can be just as adventurous – and more affordable – than that big yearly trip.
-With just a few days to work with though, making the most of your weekend travel takes planning.
+But with just a few days to work with, making the most of your weekend travel requires some planning.

 According to Statista.com, weekend trips are becoming more popular with travelers.
 In fact, more than 40% of adults under 40 reported getting away for the weekend multiple times a year.

 Enterprise’s Annual Weekend Getaway Survey showed that 85% of respondents said they would take a weekend trip in the next year, up from 78% the year before.
 That’s a lot of trips Americans are taking!

 Weekend trips are a great way to relax and have fun without sacrificing vacation days, and with a little planning, you can have new adventures and discover great destinations without breaking the bank.

 Here are five tips for how to plan the ultimate weekend getaway – and how to save money doing it!